yapily/jose-database-field-demo/README.md

 ]
 ```

-Let's check again the status of our database:
+Check the status of the database again:

 ```
 curl --location --request GET 'http://localhost:8080/database/status'